 - Ensure you know who your child’s coach/manager is, how they will communicate with you, how you can contact them and how to get feedback on your child - ask if they are FA DBS checked and safeguarding trained

-- Put the CWO name and contact details in your phone/notebook - ensure you and your child understand their role
+- Put the NSPCC Helpline and CWO name and contact details in your phone/notebook - ensure you and your child understand the CWOs role

 - Be clear about acceptable and unacceptable behaviour at your child’s club - sign up and adhere to their codes of conduct